 I felt humiliated.
 Not only had I believed I was a millionaire, I had told my entire family and all of my graduate school friends.
 That day, without reading and understanding the fine print, I had fallen for a scam.

-When it comes to cultural messages about marriage, we are being scammed as well.
-We are being sold ideas that contain “fine print,” setting up couples for failure long before they walk down the aisle.
+Cultural messages about marriage scam us as well.
+These messages continuously sell us ideas that contain “fine print,” setting up couples for failure long before they walk down the aisle.
 Here are some of the popular marriage messages (scams) that have saturated our culture:

 As wonderful as those messages may sound, the faulty beliefs create unrealistic expectations that undermine the foundation of a marriage relationship.

-I want to focus on one myth in particular that I wish I’d understood before I married — I’m convinced it would have saved Erin and me a lot of heartache during the early years of our marriage.
-This myth is best summed up by French novelist George Sand, who said, “There is only one happiness in this life, to love and be loved.”
+I want to focus on one myth in particular that I wish I’d understood before I married — It would have saved Erin and me a lot of heartache during the early years of our marriage.
+French novelist George Sand sums this myth up best.
+He said, “There is only one happiness in this life, to love and be loved.”

-Therefore, instead of spending time, effort and energy trying to get a spouse to love you, your job will be to learn to love your spouse.
-This truth is a significant shift from the cultural message that is scamming you into believing that your greatest need is to be loved.
 1 John 4:11 tells us, “Beloved, if God so loved us, we also ought to love one another.”
 Note that the verse begins by calling us beloved.
 This is a great phrase that means “much loved.”
-Then, before the main point is even made, we get a quick reminder that God loves us.
-Finally, our job is defined: love others.
+Then, before the main point, we get a quick reminder that God loves us.
+Finally, the verse defines our job: love others.
 Apparently, before we can love others, we need reassurance that we are loved.